 EDUCATION & EXPERIENCE

-Following the completion of his undergraduate program from York University in 2020, Matthew is currently enrolled in the Master of Arts in Counselling Psychology graduate program offered through Yorkville University.
+Matthew completed his undergraduate program at York University in 2020 and received his Master of Arts in Counselling Psychology degree from Yorkville University in 2023.
 His work has been featured in a school newsletter entitled Ethical Connections.
 He carries a number of certifications in the mental health space and continues to work with marginalized populations through his frontline position in the public sector.
-Volunteering experience spans across a multitude of populations, ranging from assisting isolated senior citizens remotely to working with children in a mentorship capacity both in-person and virtually.
+His volunteering experience spans across a multitude of populations, ranging from assisting isolated senior citizens remotely to working with children in a mentorship capacity both in-person and virtually.

 APPROACH TO TREATMENT

 Person-centred care is at the core of Matthew’s philosophy as a burgeoning mental health care clinician.
 This means that the client is the focal point of therapy, and everything is being conceived through their lens and worldview.
-Understanding that every client is coming in with a unique point of view, background, comfort level/history with therapy, and presenting problem, he is sure to be flexible in his approach and work collaboratively with the client on their therapeutic journey.
+He understands that each client has a unique point of view that is influenced by their background, personal challenges as well as past experiences with therapy.
+As such, he is sensitive to his client’s needs and works collaboratively on their therapeutic journey.
 Fostering a strong, trust-filled therapeutic bond is at the forefront of his priorities with his clients.
 Matthew also leans on tenets from the Strength-Based therapeutic modality as well as Cognitive Behavioural Therapy (CBT).